EngineerBetter/engineerbetter-hugo/content/blog/debugging-your-development-process.md

   <figcaption>Part of a value stream map, with failure rates, wait times and work times expressed probabilistically.</figcaption>
 </figure>

 The value stream map then gives an upper and lower bound for how long it takes to make changes, otherwise known as the **lead-time-to-production**.
 This is a key metric for agility in a competitive marketplace, and evermore importantly for developer morale.
-Increasingly we're seeing business struggle to retain the best engineers when they become frustrated and not seeing the fruits of their labour.
+Increasingly we're seeing businesses struggle to retain the best engineers when they become frustrated and not seeing the fruits of their labour.

 The value stream map can also help us to calculate **flow efficiency**, or the ratio between time spent working versus waiting.
 Low flow efficiency is indicative of a wasteful development process that spends cash ensuring everyone on the boat is busy paddling, without checking that they're all paddling in the same direction.